AvCod/MixedMessages/README.md

 # Kung Fu Inspiration
-  I love the Kung Fu Panda Franchise, so I decided to make a script that logs a random Avatar, power and an inspirational quote fromt the movies.
+I love the Kung Fu Panda franchise, so I decided to create a script that logs a random avatar, a power, and an inspirational quote from the movies.
 I hope you will enjoy it.

 ## Every step leaves a footprint, no matter how small.